 logo

-Saxo Markets: 71,000 assets makes this a platform for serious traders
+Saxo Markets: 72,000 assets and top-tier research makes this a platform with advantages for both traders & investors

 Saxo Markets is a leading global provider of multi-asset trading and investment services, and a division of Saxo Bank Group.
 Headquartered in Copenhagen, the bank was founded in 1992 and launched its first online trading platform in 1998.